Ensure healthy lives and promote well-being for all at all ages

 PurpleCARE enhances student well-being through essential health services:

-- My Wellness Plan: Provides immediate online support for mental health challenges, including assessments, video counselling, and balancing tools.
+• Emotional / Mental Wellness: Provides resources for mental health challenges, including assessments, video counselling, and balancing tools.